cedx/robo-php-minify/doc/usage.md

 ```

 ### **silent**(bool $value = `false`)
 By default, the `PhpMinify` task prints to the standard output the paths of the minified scripts.
-You can disable this output by setting the `silent`.
+You can disable this output by setting the `silent` option.

 ```php
 <?php